Warpaint London plc -Statement of Compliance with the QCA Corporate Governance Code

-In 2017 one key supplier from China was responsible for approximately 44% of the Group’s W7 brand range of colour cosmetics.
-If there were some catastrophic event that reduced or stopped the supply from this key supplier then the Directors are able to place orders with other existing suppliers.
+In 2018 one key supplier from China was responsible for approximately 24% of the Group’s own brand range of colour cosmetics.
+If there were some catastrophic event that reduced or stopped the supply from this key supplier then the directors are able to place orders with other existing suppliers.
 However, this would take several months to implement and such an event would therefore have a material adverse effect on the Group’s financial position, results of operations and future prospects.

 All products are manufactured in facilities approved by relevant authorities.
 The ingredients in each product are compliant with and meet the relevant standards required by the markets to which the products will be sold into.
 There is however always the risk that an end user could have an allergic or other reaction to an individual product leading to the possibility of compensation claims and potentially damaging the good reputation of the Group’s brands.
 The directors have every colour cosmetic item independently checked by a qualified chemist for compliance with EU legislation and maintain adequate product and public liability insurance so as to ensure that any claims have little impact on the Group’s profitability.

-The Group has one customer in Australia with over 300 stores who has an exclusive rolling one year distribution agreement for the W7 brand of colour cosmetics in Australia.
-In 2017 this customer represented 14.6% of own-brand/W7 revenues and we currently have an excellent working relationship with this customer.
-Significant goodwill in the W7 brand has been built up by this customer.
-The Directors believe that, should the customer decide to end the distribution agreement, a large amount (if not all) of the existing business will be taken up by other retailers, local wholesalers or other distributors in Australia.
-In addition, the Group’s USA distributor represented 9.6% of own-brand/W7 revenues in 2017.
-The Company acquired its USA distributor on 2 August 2018.
+The Group has one customer in Spain with over 90 stores.
+In 2018 this customer represented 9.7% of own-brand and close-out revenues, we currently have an excellent working relationship with this customer.
+Significant goodwill in our brands has been built up by this customer.
+The directors believe that, should the customer decide not to sell our brands, a large amount (if not all) of the existing business will be taken up by other retailers in Spain.